Warri State: Demand for state creation

-The Itsekiri people have long advocated for the establishment of a Warri State as a means to address their concerns about their rights and cry’s of being constantly marginalized by the delta state government because of their minority status.
+The Itsekiri people have long advocated for the establishment of a Warri State as a means to address their concerns about their rights and cry's of being constantly marginalized by the Delta State government because of their minority status.
 They propose that the new state's boundaries should align with those of the former Warri Division, which encompasses their ancestral homeland.
-This region, now divided into Warri North, Warri South, and Warri South West Local Government Areas in Delta State, was historically governed as the Warri Kingdom prior to colonial rule.
+This region, now divided into Warri North, Warri South, and Warri South West local government areas in Delta State, was historically governed as the Warri Kingdom prior to colonial rule.

 The Itsekiri people lament that despite being a significant contributor to Nigeria's oil and gas sector, their lands lack basic infrastructure such as federal or state universities, polytechnics, good roads, and hospitals.
 They accuse the Delta State government of intentionally neglecting them, diverting resources generated from Itsekiri lands to develop other areas while leaving Itsekiri towns and villages in a state of disrepair.
 The Itsekiri people believe that having their own state would resolve at least 80% of their problems and bring an end to the marginalization they currently face at the hands of the Delta State government.

 Despite being a significant contributor to Nigeria's oil and gas production, accounting for over 33% of the nation's output, the Itsekiri people lack adequate representation in government.
-They hold only one seat in the Federal House of Representatives out of 360 and have just two representatives in the 29-member Delta State House of Assembly.
+They hold only one seat in the Federal House Of Representatives out of 360 and have just two representatives in the 29-member Delta State House of Assembly.

 The call for a Warri State has been ongoing, with formal submissions made to the National Assembly in 2010 and the National Conference in March 2014.
 These efforts have garnered support from prominent figures, including the Olu of Warri at the time, Ogiame Atuwatse II, as well as community leaders, legislators, and members of the Itsekiri Leaders of Thought.

-The Itsekiri Leaders of Thought also submitted their demands for a Warri State to the Nigerian House of Representatives (Nigeria) in April 2024.
+The Itsekiri Leaders of Thought also submitted their demands for a Warri State to the Nigerian House of Representatives in April 2024.

 On February 6, 2025, Warri State was officially announced in the Nigerian House of Representatives as one of the 31 proposed states to be established in the country.

-Economic Viability of the Proposed Warri State
+Economic viability of the proposed Warri State

-Oil & Gas
+Oil and gas

 The 3 Warri LGAs are the source of about 33% of Nigeria's total oil production, and over 78% of Delta State quantum.
-Warri, the proposed headquarters of the State, is the mega metropolis of the present Delta State and contributes about 70% of its internally generated revenue.
+Warri, the proposed headquarters of the state, is the mega metropolis of the present Delta State and contributes about 70% of its internally generated revenue.
 Other assets: